pbissonho/koin.dart/packages/koin/README.md

 class Repository {}

-// just declare it
+// just declare your providers(definitions)
 var myModule = Module()
-  ..single((s) => Bloc(s.get()))
+  // Declare a single provider(definition) for Bloc class ..single((s) => Bloc(s.get()))
-  ..single((s) => Repository());
+  // Declare a single provider(definition) for Repository class ..single((s) => Repository());
 ```

-## Starting Koin
+### Starting Koin

 Use the startKoin() function to start Koin in your application.